-about The Essential Vermeer
+About the Essential Vermeer

-More importantly, it has become a place where I have done my best to present an organic and objective overview of Vermeer's art, life and times, a place where both Vermeer newcomers and longtime Vermeer enthusiasts can hopefully find food for thought and the information they require, efficiently.
+More importantly, the Essential Vermeer has become a place where I have done my best to present an organic and objective overview of Vermeer's art, life and times, a place where both Vermeer newcomers and longtime Vermeer enthusiasts can hopefully find food for thought and the information they require, efficiently.
 It has become a place where information on all the latest exhibitions, conferences and publications about Vermeer can be comfortably located, any time, day or night.
-And it is also becoming a bridge towards the most recent developments in world-wide Vermeer scholarship.
+And it is also becoming a bridge towards to the most recent developments in world-wide Vermeer scholarship.

 Looking forward to hearing from you soon!